-In this study, the length at first maturity (Lm50=29.75 cm) was higher than the length at which this species become vulnerable to the fishing gears (Lc50 = 8.56cm) indicating that this species is harvested before they could reach the matured stage, a characteristic feature of growth overfishing (Fröese 2004).
-Furthermore, the critical length at capture which is ratio of Lc50/L $\infty$ (8.56/36.54= 0.23), indicated that it was lower than 0.5.
-This signals the harvesting of more juvenile fish species (Pauly & Soriano 1986).
-The presence of many small-sized fish species in the catches could be explained by the unselective use of small mesh sized fishing gears.
+In this study, the length at first maturity (Lm50 = 24.36 cm) was higher than the length at which the species become vulnerable to the fishing gears (Lc50 = 8.56 cm) indicating that this species is harvested before they mature, a characteristic feature of growth overfishing (Fröese, 2004).
+Furthermore, the critical length at capture which is the ratio of L{C50} / L{∞} (8.56/36.54 = 0.23), indicated that it was lower than 0.5.
+This signals the harvesting of more juvenile fish species (Pauly and Soriano, 1986).
+The presence of many small-sized fish species in the catches could be explained by the unselective use of small mesh-sized fishing gears.
 Continuous exploitation of this at this level could result in growth overfishing and eventually lead to a possible collapse.

-In M.sebae population, a two-peak recruitment pattern was observed and the peaks were during May and September.
-This result was in line with (Pauly 1982) observed a double recruitment pulse per year for tropical fish species and for short lived species.
-The recruitment pattern has concerned with the spawning time (Fiorentino et al. 2008).
-The present study agrees with spawning seasons reported for tropical fish species.
+In M. sebae population, one major peak was recorded as continuous recruitment began from May to October.
+This result was in line with Pauly (1982) that observed a double recruitment pulse per year for tropical fish species and for short-lived species The recruitment pattern is related to the spawning time (Fiorentino et al., 2008).
+The present study agrees with the spawning seasons reported for tropical fish species.

-The yield per recruit model is an efficient approach for fish stock assessment, consisting in an important tool to the management of fisheries (Sparre & Venema 1997).
-The predicted Emax of the Selective Ogive procedure for M. sebae (0.36) was higher than the current exploitation rate E(0.34) showing that M. sebae was lower than both target reference points.
+The yield per recruit model is an efficient approach for fish stock assessment, consisting in an important tool to the management for fisheries (Sparre and Venema, 1997).
+The predicted E{max} of the selective Ogive procedure for M. sebae (0.36) was higher than the current exploitation rate E (0.34) showing that M. sebae was lower than both target reference points.

 This is a further implication that the stock of the species is underexploited.
-Virtual population analysis (VPA) data were utilised to make management decisions and provide more information about the status of fish stocks in terms of growth, recruitment, and overfishing (Chen et al. 2008).
-According to virtual population analysis (VPA), the 12.8 cm length group was more vulnerable to fishing and more harvested.
-This implies that more individuals are caught before they reached length at first sexual maturity.
-This situation is also described by (Fröese 2004) as growth overfishing; when fishes are caught before they can realize their full potential.
+Virtual population analysis (VPA) data were utilised to make management decisions and provide more information about the status of fish stocks in terms of growth, recruitment, and overfishing (Chen et al., 2008).
+According to VPA, the 12.8 cm length group was more vulnerable to fishing and more harvested.
+This implies that more individuals are caught before they reach length at first sexual maturity.
+This situation is also described by Fröese (2004) as growth overfishing; when fishes are caught before they can realize their full potential.
 If this condition continues without any efforts to regulate M. sebae stock, the fish species will be threatened in the long term.
 The protection of juveniles through fish size stipulation and mesh size limitation is probably a key factor for the sustainability of this species.
-This can be achieved by compliance with or enforcement of the mesh size (7.5 cm) recommended as the standard as the minimum mesh size for all inland water bodies in Nigeria by a joint effort between resource users and the governing authority.
+This can be achieved by compliance or enforcement of the mesh size (7.5 cm) recommended as the standard as the minimum mesh size for all inland water bodies in Nigeria by a joint effort between resource users and the governing authority.